Liukooo/Kitchen_Buddy/README.md

 Ingredients are categorized and stored based on predefined **categories, locations, and confection types**.
 Users can view ingredients that will **expire within 7 days** in the **Expiring Soon** tab, which updates dynamically whenever an item is added or modified.

 The **More Info** tab allows users to visualize and query all added ingredients based on **category, location, confection type, missing data, or recent additions**.
-Ingredients with a **ripeness** status should be checked regularly (at least every 3 days).
 Additionally, users can **modify or delete** ingredients from this tab.

 For comprehensive edits, the **Modify Ingredient** tab enables users to change all details of a selected ingredient.

 When selecting an ingredient as **fresh**, users can assign a **ripeness** status (e.g., **unripe, ripe, overripe, rotten**), which can be manually updated as the ingredient matures.
-Once a ripeness status is set, the ingredient requires a **check** at least every three days to ensure accuracy.
+Once a ripeness status is set, the ingredient requires a **check** at least every 3 days to ensure accuracy.
 If an ingredient is marked as **opened**, its expiration date is immediately adjusted based on its remaining shelf life.
-Additionally, if a fresh ingredient is **frozen**, its original expiration date is *automatically extended by six months.
+Additionally, if a fresh ingredient is **frozen**, its original expiration date is automatically extended by six months.

 Items that are **ripe or opened** are added to the **Expiring Soon** list.
 Frozen items are **excluded** from this list unless their adjusted expiration date is approaching.